seeddisperser/standard-toolkit/packages/map-toolkit/src/deckgl/base-map/map-mode-provider/README.md

 2. Implement authorization handler (see "Advanced Usage" above)
 3. Verify the decision is emitted by the current mode's owner

-### Authorization requests hanging
+### Authorization requests pending indefinitely

 **Cause**: No authorization handler responding to requests.

-**Solution**: The system auto-rejects after 30 seconds.
-Implement an authorization handler or ensure mode switching follows the ownership rules.
+**Solution**: Implement an authorization handler to approve or reject requests, or ensure mode switching follows the ownership rules to avoid requiring authorization.